resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 trying to access your machine.

-To recap: in this lesson we learnt how to ssh into a running system, and then how to update the software on the Ubuntu based system.
+To recap: in this lesson we learnt how to ssh into a running system, and then how to update the software on the Ubuntu based system using the package manager.
 Updating the software keeps your server more secure and thus safe.

 Each operating system type has its own package management program: so if you aren't on an Ubuntu system, you need to find out what the update command is.
 Ask a friendly Linux person to show you the right command.
 And remember to update often!

 You also learnt to switch rules on and off on the security group, thus controlling access to the VM.